maxipombo/slate_ecryptopay/source/index.html.md

 ## Post a Payment

-This endpoint allows you create a payment
+This endpoint allows you create a payment.
 ### HTTP Request

 `GET https://ecryptopay.com/api/v1/payments/<ID>`